 Employee contracts, including severance agreements: An experienced lawyer can create or review and strengthen employment-related agreements, including contracts at hiring or severance releases offered at termination.
 Poorly worded documents can create difficult and expensive disputes over interpretation later.

 Don’t hesitate to contact Bowles Law today for more information about our legal services and for access to our experienced employment law Los Angeles team.
-You can either send us an email or give us a call to speak to one of our employer attorneys.
+You can either send us an email or give us a call to speak to one of our employer attorneys in California.
 We are always available to help you with anything you need.

 We also represent employers in employment-related government investigations and audits.
 If you are already involved in a lawsuit, our attorneys are effective litigators.
 See our “Cases” for a partial list of results.